Puppets Around the World

 - Step 1: Project Preparation

-Read through the project then gather the materials needed for making the puppets.
+Read through the project then gather the materials needed for

 - Step 2: Come Up With an Idea